Skip to content

 EyeTrackVR

-Whether you're here to build your own tracker, contribute to development, or explore how it works, you're in the right place.
+Whether you are here to build your own tracker, write code, or just see how it all works, you’ve come to the right place.

 CAUTION

-This project is under active development, but it's already working reliably for many users.
+This project is under active development.
+While it works reliably for many users, you may encounter bugs.
 Your feedback helps us improve!

-Always use the recommended LEDs, wiring, and firmware settings.
+To ensure safety, you must adhere to the recommended LEDs, wiring diagrams, and firmware settings.

 DANGER

-Never bypass safety features or swap out IR components without understanding the risks.
-Doing so could result in permanent eye damage.
+Never bypass safety features or swap out IR components.
+Changing the recommended hardware without understanding the specific risks can result in permanent eye damage.

-Our default configuration stays well below international safety thresholds (see ICNIRP guidelines), but it's your responsibility to:
+Our default configuration is designed to stay well below international safety thresholds (see ICNIRP guidelines).
+However, as a DIY builder, it is your responsibility to:

-• Keep total radiant intensity below 5 mW/sr
+• Check Intensity: Keep total radiant intensity below 5 mW/sr.

 WARNING